Wisconsin Prep Football Poll

 |–

-Others receiving votes: Brookfield Central 4.
-River Falls 3.
-West De Pere 3.
-Verona 2.
-Baraboo 1.
+Others receiving votes: Verona 3.
+Franklin 3.
+Baraboo 2.
+Sussex Hamilton 1.
+Sun Prairie East 1.

 Medium Division